Q: When is the 2023 race?

 Q: Can I shower somewhere after the race?

 A: Yes, runners can shower at the Door County YMCA on Highway 42 in Fish Creek, not far from the park entrance.
 Just show your bib number at the front desk.
-A limited amount of towels are available for a small fee.
+Please plan to bring your own towel, as there is not a towel service.

 Q: Do you have pacers?